Check whether you will remain insured in the Netherlands

 If you are a member of a cockpit or cabin crew working in civilian aviation, you will be insured in the country where your home base is.
 If your home base is in the Netherlands, you will be covered by Dutch social insurance.

-You are a Rhine Boatman
+You are a Rhine boatman

 Inform the authorities that you are working in 2 or more countries

-If you are going to work in 2 or more countries, you must inform the social security organisation in the country where you live.
+If you are going to work in 2 or more countries, you must inform the social security institution in the country where you live.
 If you live in the Netherlands, you should inform the SVB.

 Logo Your Europe

-Version: 1 February 2024
+Version: 1 July 2024